 This policy was initially co-developed and verified by representatives from all of the schools in SMART working together.
 The policy was then presented to the safeguarding leads in all of the governing committees under the guidance of the Safeguarding Trustee for final scrutiny before being presented to the Trust Board for adoption January 2018.
-It has now been updated in light of the revisions to Keeping Children Safe in Education in September 2019, 2020, 2021, 2022 and 2023, as well as other events, such as "Everyone's Invited" (April 2021).
+It has been updated annually to reflect revisions to DfE publications such as Keeping Children Safe in Education and Working Together to Safeguard Children to ensure it represents the latest thinking and best practice in children's safeguarding.